helentongli213/lnd/README.md

 - Solving Product Design Exercises by Artiom Dashinsky
 - Articulating Design Decisions by Tom Greeve
 - Swipe to Unlock by Neel Mehta, Parth Detroja, Aditya Agashe
+- Inclusive Design Communities by Sameera Kapila
+- Design for Safety by Eva PenzeyMoog
 - Design Justice by Sasha Costanza-Chock ⭐⭐⭐⭐⭐
 - Weapons of Math Destruction by Cathy O'Neill ⭐⭐⭐⭐
+- The Design of Everyday Things by Don Norman ⭐⭐⭐⭐
 - Technically Wrong by Sara Wachter-Boettcher ⭐⭐
 - Quiet: The Power of Introverts in a World that Can't Stop Talking by Susan Cain ⭐